tmedwards/sugarcube-2/docs/api/api-passage.md

 #### Example:

 ```
+var passage = Story.get("The Ducky");

-Story.get("The Ducky").processText()  → Returns the fully processed text of "The Ducky" passage
+passage.processText()  → Returns the fully processed text of "The Ducky" passage
 ```

 <!-- *********************************************************************** -->